To participate in Commencement, eligible undergraduate students need to take several steps:

 2. Check the Commencement website for weekend details

-Graduating Seniors are encouraged to check the Commencement website for details pertaining to the schedule of events, procession, guest seating, special needs accomodations and other items related to the weekend overall.
-Seniors can also look at a presentation that gives a full overview of the weekend.
+Graduating Seniors are encouraged to check the Commencement website for details pertaining to the schedule of events, procession, guest seating, special needs accommodations and other items related to the weekend overall.
+To learn more about Brown University's Commencement, please view ourUnderstanding Commencement presentation.

 This required step allows you to do two things:

 - Change the way your name will appear on your diploma if you would like it to be different than how it appears on your transcript on Banner Self Service;

 - To provide a summer mailing address if you are not planning to attend Commencement or your diploma needs to be re-issued post Commencement (i.e. concentration honors/magna)

 Log into the Secure Student Records menu in Bannerweb to provide this information.
 The Application to Graduate will open on January 11th, and information about the Application will be sent to seniors at that time.